 Books Inside History

 Our thanks to Jarvis Jay Masters for inspiring and supporting Books Inside.
-His first book, Finding Freedom: Writings From Death Row and his new autobiography That Bird Has My Wings, reveal a myriad of possibilities that can shift perspectives and transform life experiences.
+His book, Finding Freedom: Writings From Death Row provides a clear and accessible example of how a shift in perspective can transform life experiences wherever we find ourselves.

 Share/Save/Bookmark